Suburb overview

 Strong buy-and-hold fundamentals: household incomes run 89% above the Queensland suburb median ($170,456 vs $90,298), and the 5 km CBD distance keeps this suburb in the primary demand zone.
 In Queensland, suburbs with this profile have historically clustered in the upper tercile of 10-year capital growth.

-Moderate rental coverage: rent of $460/week covers 77% of a $2,600/month mortgage, leaving a $607/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $460/week covered 77% of a $2,600/month mortgage, a $607/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 With 78% houses in a 4,615-person market, renovation margins depend on individual street and aspect rather than any suburb-wide story — do comparable-sales analysis before committing capital.